LSSTDESC/rail/docs/source/overview.rst

 `ceci <https://ceci.readthedocs.io/en/latest/>`_, a workflow management package specifically designed for running DESC analyses on HPCs, e.g. using `TXPipe <https://github.com/LSSTDESC/TXPipe/>`_.
-At a very high level, a workflow is a pipelines comprised of stages.
+At a very high level, a workflow is a pipeline comprised of stages.

 **Stages**:
-A stage performs one unit of work, defined by its input(s) and output(s), its name, and its stage-specific configuration parameters, that can be parallelized across many processors, or even over many computing nodes.
+A stage performs one unit of work, defined by its input(s) and output(s), its name, and its stage-specific configuration parameters.
+It can be parallelized across many processors, or even over many computing nodes.
 Stages produce output files in the directory in which they are executed.
 The RAIL-iverse provides a plethora of stages may be imported from the modules described below.